-Fatal car crashes are a leading cause of death among younger Americans and have become a central concern in the US marijuana policy debate.
-I provide new evidence on the effect of marijuana on traffic fatalities by exploiting zip code level data on the opening of recreational marijuana dispensaries in five US states.
+Car crashes are a leading cause of death among younger Americans and have become a central concern in the US marijuana policy debate.
+I construct a novel dataset of marijuana dispensary openings, which I use to present new evidence on the effect of marijuana on traffic fatalities.
 My intra-state differences-in-differences approach both increases power relative to past analyses and eliminates the potential of time-varying state-level confounding.
-I find that recreational marijuana dispensary openings increased the rate of fatal car crashes by approximately 6%.
-These effects are not observed in a placebo analysis of retail pharmacy openings, and the increase in fatal crashes is concentrated at nighttime, after most dispensaries have closed.
-Collectively, these findings suggest that the effect on fatal car crashes is driven by marijuana impairment rather than increased traffic.
+I find that marijuana dispensary openings increase the rate of fatal car crashes by approximately 5.7%.
+I use a series of tests to discern between two plausible mechanisms – increased traffic and increased impairment – and ultimately find that the effect is primarily driven by impairment.